-The cats will react to various treats, smells, and even their companions from either humans or animal that they like.
+The cats will react to various treats, smells, and even their companions from either humans or animals that they like.

 This seems to be an intuitive behavior that some cats have.
 When you smell cat food or see a cat, they will react to that.

-The substance in olives known as nepetalactone causes cats to feel euphoric, and it may be responsible for the behavior of cats around food and people and animals.
+The substance in olives known as nepetalactone causes cats to feel euphoric, and it may be responsible for the behavior of cats around food people, and animals.

 Are olives bad for cats?